kralicky/jobserver/docs/rfd.md

 On startup, the server will do the following (simplifying, there will be additional abstractions here):

 1. Ensure its euid is 0 so it can manage cgroups, and ensure that cgroups v2 is enabled.
-2. Create a parent cgroup in `/user.slice/user-<uid>.slice/jobserver` if it doesn't exist.
-The specific path can be determined by first identifying its own cgroup from `/proc/self/cgroup` (which, if run as `sudo jobserver serve`, will be something like `/user.slice/user-<uid>.slice/<terminal emulator's cgroup>/vte-spawn-<some uuid>.scope`), then walking the tree up until it finds a cgroup matching `user-*.slice`.
+2. Create a top level cgroup in `/kralicky-jobserver/` if it doesn't exist.
-3. Enable the `cpu`, `memory`, and `io` controllers in the `jobserver` cgroup's `cgroup.subtree_control` file, if necessary.
+3. Enable the `cpu`, `memory`, and `io` controllers in the `kralicky-jobserver` cgroup's `cgroup.subtree_control` file, if necessary.

 The lifecycle of a job's cgroup will be as follows:

-1. When a job is created with resource limits, the server will create a new cgroup with the name `<job-id>` under the parent `jobserver` cgroup.
+1. When a job is created with resource limits, the server will create a new cgroup with the name `<job-id>` under the parent `kralicky-jobserver` cgroup.
 2. The server will write the requested resource limits to the new cgroup's `cpu.max`, `memory.max`, and `io.max` files (for whichever limits were specified).
-3. The server will create a file descriptor to the new cgroup by opening its path (`/sys/fs/cgroup/user.slice/user-<uid>.slice/jobserver/<job-id>`).
+3. The server will create a file descriptor to the new cgroup by opening its path (`/kralicky-jobserver/<job-id>`).
 4. The server will configure the `exec.Cmd`'s `SysProcAttr` with `CgroupFd` set to the file descriptor.
 When this is set, Go will call `clone3` with `CLONE_INTO_CGROUP` so that the new child process is started directly in the new cgroup.
-5. When the process exits, the server will close the file descriptor and delete the job's cgroup.
+5. When the process exits, the server will, in order:
+   - Close the file descriptor
+   - Kill any remaining processes in the job's cgroup by writing "1" to its cgroup.kill file
+   - Remove the job's cgroup directory

 Other notes:

 - When clients are streaming logs for a running process, the server will close those streams once the process has exited and all logs have been written.
-- The server will not attempt to modify the controllers of its parent cgroups, so if `user-<uid>.slice` doesn't have any of the required controlers enabled, it will simply bail out.
-- The user will be able to override the default parent cgroup path with a flag, since there can be some variation in the cgroup hierarchy depending on the system.

 ### Security

 #### Authentication and Authorization

-Authentication is implemented using simple mTLS, with a subject name encoded in the client certificate's common name field.
+Authentication is implemented using simple mTLS, with a username encoded in the client certificate's common name field.

 TLS 1.3 will be enforced by the server.
 The Go implementation uses a fixed set of 3 very strong cipher suites - `chacha20-poly1305-sha256`, `aes-128-gcm-sha256`, and `aes-256-gcm-sha384` (no aes ccm modes) - and requires no additional configuration or tuning outside of setting the minimum TLS version to 1.3.

-To authorize a user for a specific api method, the server will match the client's subject name against the rbac rules it loaded from the config file, then check to see if that subject is named in a role binding for which the associated role allows access to the method the client is calling.
+To authorize a user for a specific api method, the server will match the client's username against the rbac rules it loaded from the config file, then check to see if that username is listed in a role binding for which the associated role allows access to the method the client is calling.

 The client's certificate information can be obtained from from GRPC peer info inside a server interceptor.
 The peer info will store the client's credentials as a `credentials.TLSInfo` struct, which contains the client's verified chains.
 From there we can read the verified client cert's common name and use it for authorization.